discomedia/decoder/README.md

 Decoder is a command-line application designed to analyze and describe software projects.
 It generates comprehensive overviews of project directories, including structure, file contents, and overall architecture.

+See more about it on my blog [here](https://hooshmand.net/decoder-script-summarise-application/).

 ## Features

 - Analyzes project directories recursively